nalexandru/ToneMapping/README.md

 ### Windows
 * Open ToneMapping.sln and build it with Visual Studio 2010.
 Newer versions of Visual Studio will cause the plugin to crash due to STL differences.
 ### Mac
 * Open ToneMapping.xcodeproj and build it.
-The project has been created with Xcode 3.2.6 on Mac OS X 10.6.
-For newer Xcode versions you will need install the 10.6 sdk.
+The project has been created with Xcode 3.2.6; for newer Xcode versions you will need install the 10.6 sdk.
+* If you modify the classes that inherit from Qt classes, you will need to run moc manually.

 ## Installation
 ### Windows